jscript-panel/jscript-panel.github.io/docs/docs/guides/font-rgb.md

 ```

 ### $font

-As of component version `3.1.9`, a `$font` function has been added.
-This is not a
-common function and is exclusive to `JScript Panel 3`.
+This is not a common function and is exclusive to `JScript Panel 3`.
 It takes up to 6 values.

 `$font(name,size,weight,style,underline,strikethrough)`